| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 n |

-a vector of sample size at each stage. |
+A vector of sample sizes at each stage. |

 sf.param |

-a single real value specifying the gamma parameter for which Hwang-Shih-DeCani spending is to be computed; allowable range is [-40, 40].
-Increasing this parameter implies that more error is spent early stage and less is available in late stage.
-Default to 4. |
+A single real value specifying the gamma parameter for the Hwang-Shih-DeCani spending function.
+The allowable range is [-40, 40].
+Larger values spend more error early and leave less for later stages.
+Defaults to 4. |

 pe.par |